SteltixLabs/JTCMP_Table_to_Form/README.md

 # form-editable-table

-Oracle JET component that takes a table and allows for editing of the cells in any row.
-Allows for filtering on the table.
+Oracle JET component.
+Consists of a filterable table, where any row can be selected so its cells can be individually edited.